MilesJoseph/Udacity_Capstone_DE/README.md

   Cassandra has a unique design;

-      "Every node in the cluster has the same role.
+  Every node in the cluster has the same role.
 There is no single point of failure.
-Data is distributed across the cluster (so each node contains different data), but there is no master as every node can service any request."
+Data is distributed across the cluster (so each node contains different data), but there is no master as every node can service any request. - Wikipedia

   Cassandra is scalable as both read and write are improved with the addition of machines to the framework with no interruptions to applications.